|QUICK SPECS ABOUT PATTERN

-While the “five” shoelace design is compatible with all shoes, we recommend this pattern for regular sneakers or shoes, not used for athletic purposed due to difficulty in adjusting the tension once the pattern is complete.
+While the “five” shoelace design is compatible with all shoes, we recommend this pattern for regular sneakers or shoes that are not used for athletic purposes, due to difficulty in adjusting the tension once the pattern is complete.

 To make this design exactly as it’s shown above, you will need 6 sets of eyelets.
 The good news is you don’t have to make 4 diagonal passes with your laces.
 You can make as little as 2 with this design, and you will still get a similar effect—although, it would not be a true “five” design.

 The two ends of your shoelaces will not be aligned with this pattern, so it will not look good to tie a bow knot.
 We recommend using Lace Anchors® or tying the bow together on the inside of your shoe.
 This is not a design that you will want to adjust every time you put your shoes on.
 It’s best for shoe that you can just slip on and off without the need of tying during each use.